pac4j/jee-pac4j/README.md

 ### Define the callback endpoint (only for stateful / indirect authentication mechanisms)

-Indirect clients rely on external identity providers (like Facebook) and thus require to define a callback endpoint where the user will be redirected after login at the identity provider.
+Indirect clients rely on external identity providers (like Facebook) and thus require to define a callback endpoint in the application where the user will be redirected after login at the identity provider.
 For REST support / direct clients only, this callback endpoint is not necessary.
 It must be defined in the *web.xml* file by the `CallbackFilter`:

     <filter>